DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged backup 3.md

 The males will rise to arms upon intrusion, issuing their hue and cry, and possibly (1-in-4 chance) summoning forth the chieftain, **King Krusher** (#35).

-**Orcs x 6:** _(These creatures’ vital stats are Level 1(d8), HP 5 each, AC 14, MV 30 ft., disposition law/evil.
-Their primary attributes are physical.
-They have piecemeal armor, shield, spear, mace, and 1d8 electrum in coin.
-Their special abilities are Dark vision 60 ft. and light sensitivity [-1 to attacks in bright light].
+**Orcs x 6:** _(These lawful evil humanoids' vital stats are HD 1d8, HP 5, AC 14, MV 30 ft.
+Their saves are physical.
+Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
+They have piecemeal armor, shield, spear, mace, and 1d8 ep.
 XP: 5+1)_

 33. Common Hall, c.
 1,350 sq. ft.: